CephalofairGames/merc-packs-faq/index.md

 **Closed for Business (8, bot)** – Note that the enemy has already ended their move ability adjacent to you.
 If you push them away from you, making them out of range, they cannot choose to move more, or refocus on a different enemy.

 **Perk: Minor Imbuement** – Note that “Hail gains 1 resolve” on the monster modifier card is considered a positive effect with unknown value for the monsters.
 This can affect the card chosen with advantage or disadvantage.
-Also note that it's only in the deck if Hail is participating in the scenario.
+Also note that this modifier card is only added to the monster deck if Hail is participating in the scenario.

 **Perk: Enchanter** The 5 gold reduction is applied at the very end of calculating enhancement costs.